 How Do I Geotag?

-In the year 2017 (almost 2018), the majority of pictures are taken with smartphones, DSLR (digital single lens reflex) cameras, and MILC (mirrorless interchangeable lens cameras).
+These days the majority of pictures are taken with smartphones, DSLR (digital single lens reflex) cameras, and MILC (mirrorless interchangeable lens cameras).
 With these awesome modern digital devices, EXIF data (time, date, and technical information) are recorded automatically.
 The main task for the user is to use this data to help your images gain more reach.

 Geotagging Photos With Your Smartphone